silene/remake/README.md

   rules, this is similar to the behavior of pattern rules from <b>gmake</b>.
 - As with <b>redo</b>, only one shell is run when executing a script, rather than one per script line.
-Note that the shells are run with option <tt>-e</tt>, thus causing them to exit as soon as an error is encountered.
+Note that the shells are run with option `-e`, thus causing them to exit as soon as an error is encountered.
 - The prerequisites of generic rules (known as implicit rules in <b>make</b>
   lingo) are not used to decide between several of them, which means that